haricash/deep-learning-projects/README.md

-# A repository for storing some of the resources I find useful for learning CNNs
+# Some small scale deep learning projects I have worked on